PHOENIX GREASE TRAP SERVICES

 The cost of retaining a preferred pumper sounds expensive.

-Also, it is a wise choice to avail of the city’s offer of advice related to waste grease reduction techniques, as well as the institution of their Best Management Practices.
+Also, it is a wise choice to adhere to the advice related to waste grease reduction techniques, as well as the institution of their Best Management Practices.

 If you have any further questions or concerns, concerning any topics included in this FAQ, or other specific requests, please feel free to call us at 602-223-1937.